 Energy and Fluid Mechanics

-The research covers a broad range of fundamental topics directly related to fluids, such heat transfer, turbulence physics and modeling, computational fluid dynamics, and experimental fluid mechanics; and related to energy such efficiency, renewable energy, hydrogen and fuel cells, clean combustion, energy and environment in transports and turbomachinery.
+The Center of Energy and Fluid Mechanics covers a broad range of fundamental topics directly related to thermofluids and energy, such as heat transfer, turbulence physics and modeling, computational fluid dynamics, and experimental fluid mechanics, energy efficiency, renewable energy, hydrogen and fuel cells, clean combustion, energy and environment in transports, and turbomachinery.